1. WHAT DO YOU MEAN BY “100% DONATION POLICY”?

 No, we will not accept bitcoin or crypto currencies until robust regulations and financial oversight over the identity of the sender(s) and recipient(s) are in place .
 The Gaza Fund also has its own Money Laundering & Terrorist Financing Policies and clearly, bitcoin or crypto currencies is not going to help our risk profile.
 Click here for details.

-Given the limited paper trail when handing money out to the poor, cash assistance or cash handouts are not preferred (except to widows, single parents, orphans, etc.,) – and the extent of their needs and vulnerability i.e., medication, food, fees, rent, shelter repair, heating, clothes, blankets, etc.,
+Given the limited paper trail when handing money out to the poor, cash assistance or cash handouts are not preferred (except Zakah payments to widows, single parents, orphans, etc.,) – and vulnerable individuals living in extreme poverty i.e., to cover medication, food, education, rent, shelter repair, heating, clothes, blankets, etc.,

 The key therefore, is to assess, deliver, and monitor the cash assistance where possible but preferably, focus on large, scalable and trackable projects (e.g., water filters, food aid packets, medications and funding education) as well.

 Our core focus is Gaza, and Gaza alone.
-The situation in the West Bank or Occupied Palestinian Territories (OpT) is bad too but the challenges and potential solutions are quite different from what is needed in Gaza.
+The situation in the West Bank or the Occupied Palestinian Territories (OpT) is bad too, but the challenges and potential solutions are quite different from what is needed in Gaza.
 We therefore cannot afford to spread ourselves thin and instead need to focus on Gaza, and Gaza alone.
-However to support Palestinians in the West Bank or OpT, there are a number of active charities with a firm, established presence.
+However to support Palestinians in the West Bank, East Jerusalem or OpT, there are a number of active charities with an established presence.
 For details, please click here.

-MORE PEOPLE HAVE DIED IN YEMEN, SYRIA AND IRAQ, WHY GAZA?
+14. MORE PEOPLE HAVE DIED IN YEMEN, SYRIA AND IRAQ.
+WHY GAZA?

 The occupying power and its supporters would love for us to take the spotlight off Gaza and focus on other hard-hit disaster zones.
 Fortunately, there are already a number of charities active in Yemen, Syria, Iraq, Afghanistan, Myanmar, Sudan, Somalia, etc., Is it enough?
 Absolutely not but if everyone gravitated towards other severely hard-hit disaster zones, who will highlight the hardships in Gaza?